 This engine evaluates one unique sentence of C# and returns the corresponding value.
 In order to specify this engine use the element script and specify the attribute language to the value c-sharp.
 Then you’ll be ableto specify your c# sentence in the inner text of this element.
 Note that thsi sentence shouldn’t start by return and neither end by a semi-column (;).

 In this example, the variable named FirstOfCurrentMonth is set to the value returned by the C# script:

 This engine evaluates a query and returns the first cell of the first row returned by this query.
 In order to specify this engine use the element query-scalar and specify.
 Then you’ll be able to specify a query with the different methods available in the NBi syntax 2.0 to define a query.

-In this first release, you can’t use the variables at many places. the usage is strictly limited to the following places:
+You can’t use the variables at all places.
+The usage is limited to the following places:

 - In the comparisons (equal, more-than, less-than) for a row-count

-- In the predicates of the assertions row-count, all-rows, no-rows, some-rows and single-row
+- In the operators of predicates of the assertions row-count, all-rows, no-rows, some-rows and single-row

-If you’ve other places, where you think that a variable would be helpful, report it by creating an issues
+If you’ve other places, where you think that a variable would be helpful, report it by creating an issue

 Notes about the future of variables

 Variables will be extented in the next releases.
 The goal is to let you define them at different places (groups and perhaps tests) and use them at more places.